 As far as retirement is concerned, people’s expectations are not always in line with reality.
-While the average expected age of retirement is 66, the actual average retirement age is 62, and that’s the highest it’s ever been.
+While the average expected age of retirement is 66, the actual average retirement age is 62.
+Somewhat surprisingly, that’s the highest it’s ever been.
 This means many people decide to retire before they’ve reached eligibility for one or more government programs like Medicare.
-If you’re one of the many Americans in this situation, what other options do you have?
+If you’re one of the many Americans thinking about retiring before 65, what other options do you have?

-In this article, we’ll cover a few things you should consider if you’re planning to retire before you reach 65.
+In this article, we’ll cover a few things you should consider if you’re considering an early retirement.

-While you can start collecting social security benefits as early as 62, it’s important to know that the longer you wait, the higher your monthly benefit will be for the rest of your life.
-For example, if you start collecting social security at 62, your benefit amount could be up to 30% less than if you wait until your full retirement age.
+You can start collecting social security benefits as early as 62.
+However, the longer you wait, the higher your monthly benefit will be for the rest of your life.
+For example, if you start collecting at 62, your benefit could be up to 30% less than it would be at your full retirement age.
 This provides a significant incentive to wait as long as you can before you begin collecting.

-For help making this decision, use our Social Security Calculator to help estimate your monthly benefit amounts, as well as to optimize for your maximum lifetime benefit.
+For help making this decision, use our Social Security Calculator.
+It will help you estimate your monthly benefit amounts and optimize for your maximum lifetime benefit.
 If you have general questions about Social Security, check out our explainer article below to learn the basics.

-Health insurance is an important resource for all adults, but it becomes even more essential as you near retirement age and your health needs become less predictable.
+Health insurance is an important resource for all adults, but it becomes even more essential as you near retirement age.
+For many, health needs become less predictable with age, so it’s important to maintain coverage.
 Medicare is the primary health insurance provider for Americans over 65 (over 55 million of them to be exact), but what options do you have if you’re retiring before 65?

-Fortunately, the Affordable Care Act, passed in 2010, set new ground rules for individuals seeking health insurance by establishing state and federal marketplaces to sell plans to people who aren’t insured through their employers or through other federal programs.
+Fortunately, the Affordable Care Act, passed in 2010, set new ground rules for individuals seeking health insurance.
+It established state and federal marketplaces to sell plans to people who aren’t insured through employers or other federal programs.
 This includes those who retire before they’re eligible for Medicare.

-It’s important to note that the Affordable Care Act initially required everyone in America to have insurance coverage or face a tax penalty, while simultaneously providing substantial subsidies (i.e. discounts) to most people.
-While the recent tax reform law repealed the penalty for not having health insurance, that provision won’t take effect until 2019.
-So, for 2018, you may be charged a penalty of up to 2.5 percent of your income if you aren’t covered.
+The Affordable Care Act initially required everyone in America to have insurance coverage or face a tax penalty.
+At the same time, it also provided substantial subsidies (i.e. discounts) to most people.
+While the recent tax reform law repealed the penalty for not having coverage, that provision won’t take effect until 2019.
+In 2018, you may still be charged a penalty of up to 2.5 percent of your income if you aren’t covered.

 The plans available on the exchanges are structured much like the plans offered through most employers.
-Essentially, you pay a monthly premium and in return you get free preventive care and reduced costs for everything else, typically paid for with copays or coinsurance after an initial deductible amount is met.
+Essentially, you pay a monthly premium to receive free preventive care and reduced costs for everything else, typically paid for with copays or coinsurance after an initial deductible amount is met.
 But keep in mind that many employers cover a significant portion of their employees’ premiums, so the monthly costs for individual plans with similar coverage may seem higher than what you paid while you were fully employed.

 As we mentioned, there are subsidies available to help pay for plans on the individual market.
-The amount of help available is determined by your income, and in 2018, you may be eligible for these subsidies if your estimated household income is under $48,240.
+The amount of help available is determined by your income.
+In 2018, you may be eligible for these subsidies if your estimated household income is under $48,240.

 There are several things to consider when you’re shopping for a plan.
 For example, most states use some form of “age banding” to determine the premium amount for a plan.
 This means that older people are charged more than younger people.
 While the Affordable Care Act set guidelines for how much more a plan can charge, there are differences between states for how age-based pricing works.
 For example, some states use decades to determine their pricing while others set different prices for each year.